grav/partistep/README.md

-# partistep
+# Parti Step

-A Step Sequencer that can sequence both melody and partials (overtones)
+A step sequencer that can sequence both melody and partials (overtones)

 ## Usage